iobroker-community-adapters/ioBroker.tankerkoenig/docs/en/doc_tankerkoenig_en.md

 ![alt text](../img/state_quality.png "Screenshot Settings")

-### Minimize log
-To reduce log writing (e.g. on SD cards) this option can be selected.

 ## Activation
 The adapter runs as a daemon (not in schedule mode) and starts regularly every five minutes.
 The data of the source feed are updated by the server at tankerkoenig.de only every 4 minutes, therefore a more frequent query of the data makes no sense and causes only superfluous data traffic and costs resources.
 Larger intervals can be set at any time.